Yuki Onna

 - 150 % positive mentions

-The game offers significant replayability due to its two distinct endings, encouraging players to experience different outcomes.
+The game offers significant replayability due to its two distinct endings, encouraging players to revisit the experience to explore different outcomes.

 “The game has two endings, providing a lot of replay value.”